aryanpandey/App-Rating-Predictor/README.md

-# App-Downloads-Predictor (Project in-progress)
+# App-Rating-Predictor (Project in-progress)
-This Project uses data from the apps on the Google Play Store to predict how many downloads a particular app will get.
+This Project uses data from the apps on the Google Play Store to predict how many stars a particular app will get from its users.